9K52 Luna-M: Iraq

 During the 2003 invasion of Iraq, the Headquarters of the 2nd Brigade, US 3rd Infantry Division, Tactical Operations Center (TOC) of U.S Col. David Perkins, was targeted and struck by either an Iraqi Frog-7 rocket or an Ababil-100 SSM missile, killing three soldiers and two embedded journalists.
 Another 14 soldiers were injured, and 22 vehicles destroyed or seriously damaged, most of them Humvees.

 Yugoslavia

-In the Yugoslav Wars, Serb forces launched Frog-7 rockets on a number of Croatian forces, like Orašje, a Croatian military stronghold, on the outskirts of Zupanja, on 2 December 1992, where several civilians were killed, and the military airport Zagreb, on 11 September 1993, while the battle of Medak Pocket was still going on.
+In the Yugoslav Wars, Serb forces launched Frog-7 rockets on a number of Croatian settlements and facilities, like Orašje, a Croatian military stronghold, on the outskirts of Zupanja, on 2 December 1992, where several civilians were killed, and the military airport of Zagreb, on 11 September 1993, while the battle of Medak Pocket was still going on.

 Between April and October 1992, Bosnian Serb forces fired 14 Frog-7 rockets at the Croatian city of Slavonski Brod, during Operation Corridor 92.

 Libya

 RAF jets targeted and destroyed Frog-7 launchers operated by pro-Gaddafi forces south of Sirte, in the 2011 Libyan civil war.